PennTURBO/turbo-assay-templating/README.md

 When this repo was created, we had been bootstrapping the assay models from LOINC.
 See details below.

 **After closer review of the LOINC terms and conditions, we have decided to put the previous approach on hold** and switch to an NLP + manual review approach for matching lab results from the EHR to terms from OBO foundry ontologies.

-See file XXX.
+- cd or setwd() to the `bottomup` directory
+- run `get_empis_get_labres_nextsteps.R`
+- run two robot commands... see issue tracker for now

 ----